1. What is the local loop?

 Hence, the most varied services may be provided, from the fixed telephone service to broadband internet access, including access to multimedia services (such as VoD – “Video on Demand”), at different transmission speeds, supported by different technologies.

-4. What are the main variations in LLU collocation?
+What are the main variations in local loop unbundling (LLU) collocation?

 LLU can consist of either full unbundling or shared access.